Pringled/korok/README.md

-# watertemplate
+# Korok

-Our template
+Korok is a lightweight hybrid search and reranking package.

-## Usage
+## Installation
-To start a new project, follow the steps below:

-1. Replace `PACKAGE` with the name of your project.

-2. Run the following make commands to install the project:
+To install the package, run the following command:

 ```bash
 make install